realpython/materials/simulation-with-simpy/README.md

 Input # of cashiers working: 1
 Input # of servers working: 1
 Input # of ushers working: 1
+Running simulation...
-The average wait time is 38 minutes and 7 seconds.
+The average wait time is 42 minutes and 26 seconds.
 ```